 In the intro, I call him the Forrest Gump of the cable industry.
 He doesn’t entirely object.

 DAVID HARRISON, TECH SAVANT

-He grew up in rural Oxfordshire, dreaming of becoming.
+He grew up in rural Oxfordshire, dreaming of becoming a fireman.
 Ended up roaming the world and contributing to the birth of some influential technologies you probably use every day.
 So: an even trade.

 ANDREW HEALEY, BUILDER